particle-iot/docs/src/content/guide/tools-and-features/remote-diagnostics.md

 To help uncover what the cause of the issue might be, the last known device diagnostic reading is displayed.
 For this device, we can see that
 {{#if electron}}the SIM card is deactivated.
-This prevents the device from connecting and the cellular network from initiatiing a session.{{else}} the last known diagnostics reading showed a weak Wi-Fi signal.
+This prevents the device from connecting and the cellular network from initiating a session.{{else}} the last known diagnostics reading showed a weak Wi-Fi signal.
 This may be the cause of why the device is now not responsive to requests from the Particle Cloud.{{/if}}